-The credit risk exposure to counterparties in the United Kingdom amounted to EUR 11.3 billion.
+The credit risk exposure to counterparties in the United Kingdom amounted to EUR 8.8 billion.
 About half of this credit risk exposure concerns bonds, of which close to two-third are inflation-linked, issued by utilities and infrastructure companies in the United Kingdom that operate in regulated sectors such as water, gas and electricity distribution.
 These bonds are of satisfactory credit quality (100% investment grade), and moreover the majority of the outstanding bonds are covered with a credit protection issued by a credit insurer that is independent from the bond issuer.
-The remainder concerns the bond portfolio of Belfius Insurance, a short-term credit portfolio for treasury management of Belfius Bank and receivables on clearing houses.
+The remainder concerns the bond portfolio of Belfius Insurance, a short-term credit port-folio for treasury management of Belfius Bank and receivables on clearing houses.
 The credit risks on those portfolios are also of satisfactory credit quality.

-The credit risk exposure of Belfius counterparties in Italy at the end of 2017 amounted to EUR 5.6 billion, of which EUR 3.7 billion of Italian government bonds.
-Following some sales in the first weeks of 2018, the outstanding amount of Italian government bonds has been reduced to EUR 2.6 billion by the end of January 2018.
+The credit risk exposure of Belfius counterparties in Italy went down from EUR 5.6 billion at the end of 2017 to EUR 2.5 billion at the end of 2018, of which EUR 2.2 billion of Italian government bonds.

-At the end of December 2017, 83% of the total credit risk exposure had an internal credit rating investment grade.
+At the end of December 2018, 82% of the total credit risk exposure had an internal credit rating investment grade (IG).